trh-x/wavtopia/README.md

 ### export-to-wav Installation

 The project requires the `export-to-wav` utility from MilkyTracker for converting XM files to WAV format.
-Currently, this utility is only available in [this pending pull request](https://github.com/milkytracker/MilkyTracker/pull/372).
+Currently, this utility is only available in [this open pull request](https://github.com/milkytracker/MilkyTracker/pull/372).
 To install it:

 1. Clone MilkyTracker and checkout the PR branch: